 How is type 2 diabetes treated?

-Ask your team about a service called diabetes self-management education and support (DSMES).
+Ask your team about a service called diabetes self-management education and support.
 You will learn skills to help you better manage your diabetes and find support when you need it.
 This service may be given in a group setting or one-on-one with your team.
+It may also be available via telehealth.

 The goal of treatment is to keep blood sugar levels as close to normal as possible, but not too low.
 To do this, you will need to control your blood sugar.
 You will need to check it regularly.